jnskender/johnskender/content/posts/2021-05-08-how-to-use-the-servicenow-cli-behind-a-proxy-server.md

   article aims how you can utilize this new tool in the high chance that your company tunnels all of their traffic through a proxy server. "
 category: ServiceNow
+tags:
+  - ServiceNow
+  - CLI
+  - UI-Builder
+  - Now-Experience
 ---
 The ability to utilize modern tooling introduced by ServiceNow (UI Builder, Now Experience) relies on the ability to access another foundational tool, the ServiceNow CLI.
+This article details how to utilize the CLI if your connection relies on a proxy server.

 ## The Problem

 I won't dive into detail on what the CLI is in this article.
 This article's main purpose is to fill a gap that the ServiceNow product team has introduced with the CLI.
 In it's current state as of writing this article (05-08-2021) the CLI does not allow you to connect to an instance if your web traffic is routed through a proxy server.
-This is both suprising and very frustrating as many ServiceNow customer's are in the corporate environment where this is basically standard practice.
+This is both surprising and very frustrating as many ServiceNow customer's are in the corporate environment where this is basically standard practice.

 Most modern tooling will utilize your local env variables of `http_proxy` and `https_proxy` to ensure that the traffic is routed through your desired proxy.
 The CLI will not honor these env variables when making connections to the instance.
 I have spoken with ServiceNow support and they have acknowledge they are aware of this limitation and also have no current plans to alleviate this issue for their customers.